JacobMarq/recursion_practice/README.md

 # recursion_practice
-practicing recursion with merge sort and fibonacci sequence
+Practice recursion with merge sort and Fibonacci sequence